py-bootcamp/learn-python-with-tdd/lists.md

     assert got == want
 ```

 It is important to question the value of your tests.
-It should not be a goal to
-have as many tests as possible, but rather to have as much _confidence_ as
-possible in your code base.
-Having too many tests can turn in to a real problem
-and it just adds more overhead in maintenance. **Every test has a cost**.
+It should not be a goal to have as many tests as possible, but rather to have as much _confidence_ as possible in your code base.
+Having too many tests can turn in to a real problem and it just adds more overhead in maintenance. **Every test has a cost**.

-In our case, you can see that having two tests for this function is redundant.
+In our case, you can see that having `test_sum` and `test_sum_with_floats` is redundant.
-If it works for a list of ints it's very likely it'll work for a list of
+If it works for a list of ints it's very likely it'll work for a list of any floats.
-any floats.

-`Pytest` support test coverage with the plugin [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/readme.html), which can help identify areas of your code you have not covered.
-I do want to stress that having 100% coverage should not be your goal, it's just a tool to give you an idea of your coverage.
+`Pytest` supports test coverage with the plugin [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/readme.html), which can help identify areas of your code you have not covered. __I do want to stress that having 100% coverage should not be your goal__, it's just a tool to give you an idea of your coverage.
 If you have been strict with TDD, it's quite likely you'll have close to 100% coverage anyway.

 With your virtual environment active, try running